cass-kul/cass-kul.github.io/_tutorials/compiling-c.md

 Hello world!
 ```

-If you see the `Hello world!` output, you are done with the setup! :party-popper:
+If you see the `Hello world!` output, you are done with the setup! :tada:

 ## Alternative: Compiling C in Windows with MinGW